It's The Sun Wot Won It: Later use

 Variations of the headline are frequently used in the British media during elections.
-The phrase was used again by many political commentators after the 1997 general election when The Sun switched sides and supported Labour's new leader Tony Blair, who won the election by a landslide.
+The phrase was used again by many political commentators following the 1997 general election when The Sun switched sides and supported Labour's new leader Tony Blair, who won the election by a landslide.
 However, unlike in 1992, opinion polls for most of the inter-election period had consistently suggested that a Labour victory was likely.

 In 2004, it was said to be The Guardian "wot lost it" for John Kerry in the United States presidential election: after the newspaper started a letter writing campaign to voters in Ohio urging them to vote for Kerry, the state went for George W. Bush.
-In the 2008 London Mayoral election, it was supposedly the Evening Standard 'wot won it' for Boris Johnson.
+In the 2008 London mayoral election, it was supposedly the Evening Standard 'wot won it' for Boris Johnson.
 Also in 2008 The Sun used a variation of the headline for a debate at the Oxford Union over the Page 3 girl claiming 'It's Sun's girls wot won it'.

 In a 2008 special pull-out section about green energy, an altered version of the anti-Kinnock headline appeared in The Sun featuring Labour Prime Minister Gordon Brown and the words "Will the last person in Britain to switch to energy-saving bulbs please turn out the old lights" next to an image of Brown's head in a lightbulb.

 The headline "will the last person to leave Britain please turn out the lights?" was paraphrased during the News International phone hacking scandal to refer to the closure of the News of the World in July 2011 – a decision made by newspaper owner Rupert Murdoch in a response to the inevitable loss of advertisers and readers that the phonehacking scandal was expected to cause the newspaper.

 In April 2012, giving evidence to the Leveson Inquiry, News Corporation chairman Rupert Murdoch described the Sun Wot Won It headline as "tasteless and wrong" and reported giving the then Sun editor Kelvin MacKenzie "a hell of a bollocking."

-In the day of the 2019 United Kingdom general election, The Sun revived the "Kinnock lightbulb" frontpage endorsing the Conservatives again, putting Boris Johnson's face in a shining lightbulb, and Jeremy Corbyn's in a turned-off, grey lightbulb surrounded by a grey storm.
+In the day of the 2019 general election, The Sun revived the "Kinnock lightbulb" frontpage endorsing the Conservatives again, putting Boris Johnson's face in a shining lightbulb, and Jeremy Corbyn's in a turned-off, grey lightbulb surrounded by a grey storm.